Dr. Kahlila Lawrence

 Dr. Lawrence’s areas of interest and expertise include the following:

-- Guiding the professional skill development of first-, second-, and third-year graduate students within public school practicum and internship settings
+- Guiding the professional skill development of graduate students within public school practicum and internship settings

 - Supporting the success and well-being of graduate students